shadowbq/Epsilon/README.md

 aes.ps1 decrypt K7Y6VTFrz3nuglS6iFLm4PRp6Zh/JJKghMiLzyRl7AA= .\cipher.aes .\plain.txt
 ```

+AES is a block cipher with a block length of 128 bits.
+AES allows for three different key lengths: 128, 192, or 256 bits.
+The above example uses a base64 encoded 256 key length.

 ### Block Cipher Mode

 Mode of operations, like `CBC`, are defined to encrypt more data than the blocksize of the symmetric blockcipher.